JakubHeba/jakubheba.github.io/SLAE/Egg-Hunting/index.md

 - access #2
 - sigaction

+<p style="text-align: justify;">In every example, as shellcode we will use a reverse shell written in Assignment number 2, based on the execve-stack technique.</p>

 ### Access #1 ###

 <p style="text-align: justify;">The simplest idea of egg hunting can be understood on a practical example.
 We'll start with the first method described by Skape using access() system call.
 It is used to verify whether a given process has permissions in the system to access the file on the filesystem.</p>